 It remained quietly amongst the trees until 1979 when the Sierra Pacific Lumber Company considered the empty buildings on their property as a liability.
 The company decided to tear down most of the structures to curb squatters and antique hunters.
 Aside from the ghost of the previous residence and a reconstructed train barn, there’s not much left of this logging and mill community.
 Those who are adventurous enough to hike into the remains of this town reviled feeling watched and compelled to look over their shoulder constantly due to an unsettling and eerier feeling they get while walking.

-Humboldt Redwood State Park – Weott
+Humboldt’s Haunted Redwood State Park – Weott

-Spiritual entities tend to gravitate towards their favorite places from their life.
-These woods are rumored to be inhabited by the Indigenous spirits from several tribes who wander through the forest.
+Spiritual entities tend to gravitate toward their favorite places in their life.
+These redwoods are rumored to be inhabited by the Indigenous spirits from several tribes who wander through the forest.
 There seems to be a high concentration of these paranormal beings at the Humboldt Redwoods Campgrounds.
 On top of a large number of ghosts spotted in this State Park, there also seem to be a vast amount of Bigfoot sightings multiple times a year here too.
 Some campers have even claimed that their food and supplies have been trampled by giant feet!
 No one is quite sure what the connection between the spirits here and Bigfoot is.
 However, there’s no doubt this place has magical and supernatural qualities, judging by the inhabitants.

 Trinity National Forest – Redding